 Zucchini contains a variety of vitamins, minerals, and beneficial plant compounds.
 Cooked zucchini is exceptionally high in vitamin A, though raw zucchini contains slightly less.
 Zucchini boasts several antioxidants that may provide various health benefits.
 The highest levels are found in the fruit’s skin.
 Zucchini is rich in water and fiber, two compounds that can promote healthy digestion by reducing your risk of constipation and symptoms of various gut disorders.
 Zucchini’s fiber may increase insulin sensitivity and stabilize blood sugar levels, potentially reducing your risk of type 2 diabetes.
 Zucchini’s fiber, potassium, and carotenoids may lower blood pressure, cholesterol, and other risk factors for heart disease.
 Zucchini is rich in manganese, lutein, zeaxanthin, and vitamins A and C — nutrients that contribute to healthy vision and may lower your risk of age-related eye conditions.

-Zucchini is rich in water and fiber yet low in calories, all of which may help reduce hunger and help you feel full — potentially leading to weight loss over time.
+Zucchini is rich in water and fiber yet low in calories, which may help reduce hunger and help you feel full — potentially leading to weight loss over time.
 Zucchini may benefit bone, thyroid, and prostate health.
 It may also have anti-cancer properties.
 However, more research is needed before solid conclusions can be made.
 Zucchini can be eaten raw or cooked in soups, stews, sandwiches, salads, baked goods, and more.

 Loving Leeks